 - New Discovery Reveals Egyptians Brewed Beer 5,000 Years Ago in Israel

-Before research related to the pre-dynastic period started to expand and thrive, the kings who ruled before the famous pre-dynastic king Narmer had been completely ignored.
+Before research related to the pre-dynastic period started to expand and thrive, the kings who ruled prior to the famous pre-dynastic King Narmer had been completely ignored.
 As Jimmy Dunn explained:

 ''We traditionally place the advent of writing and the unification of Egypt at the beginning of the 1st Dynasty at the same point, though the reality of this is somewhat confused.
 Egyptian writing clearly evolved, and in fact, one must question exactly what constitutes "writing".
 Clearly, very early pre-dynastic kings left behind primitive stylized symbols and signs that conveyed more information than simply a picture image.
 In fact, some left evidence of short phrases, though we currently cannot completely translate their meaning.
 For example, bone and pottery vessels from tomb U-j at Abydos were inscribed, some in ink with the figure of a scorpion and this has been interpreted as the owner's name (not to be confused with the later King "Scorpion" who commissioned the ceremonial macehead found at Hierakonpolis).
 Other vessels from this tomb bear short ink inscriptions consisting of a combination of two signs.
 Some of these inscriptions have common signs.
 The real problem with calling this period "Dynasty 0" is that the term "dynastic" is not consistent with the words later use.
 Egyptian dynasties attempt to group either a family of rulers or at least those who ruled from a specific place.
 However, the Naqada III Period takes none of this into account.
 We cannot establish family lines during this period, and the term "Dynasty 0" attempts to take in rulers in different locations ruling different territories.
 Nevertheless, the term "Dynasty 0" has come into general use and is unlikely to be discarded.''

-At this point, it is necessary to say that Egyptologists still discuss the names, biographies, and events that relate to the period before Narmer and during the reign of the First Dynasty.
-The most skeptical researchers negate the existence of many of them.
+At this point, it is necessary to say that Egyptologists still argue over the names, biographies, and events that relate to the period before Narmer and during the First Dynasty.
+The most skeptical researchers negate the existence of many of these ancient rulers.

 However, due to the very few traces left by the people whose lifetime took place during the reign of King Scorpion, it appears that the lands that belonged to his kingdom flourished.
-It seems that he was a great warrior, as well as a skilled politician.
-It is known that during his reign the cult of Bast (Bastet) flourished.
-However, all other details of Bast cult worship during this period have been lost.
+It seems that he was a warrior as well as a skilled politician.
+It is known that during his reign the cult of Bast ( Bastet) flourished.
+However, all other details of Bastet cult worship during this period have been lost.

 - The Veneration and Worship of Felines in Ancient Egypt